BOE Technology: History

 In 2018, BOE acquired SES-imagotag for €200 million.
 BOE formed a joint venture with Kopin Corporation and Olightek for OLED micro-displays manufacturing.
 BOE established subsidiares in Jakarta, Indonesia and Johannesburg, South Africa.
 According to Sigmaintell Consulting, BOE overtook LG Display as the world's largest LCD TV and monitor producer with 54.3 million TV panels and 37.3 million monitor panels shipped.
 The Huawei Mate 20 Pro is the first flagship tier smartphone with an AMOLED sourced from BOE (also sourced from LG Display).

 In 2019, BOE formed a joint venture with Rohinni for MicroLED and mini LED backlighting manufacturing.
 Hisense announced its U9E TVs featuring dual LCD panels which Hisense said exceeds OLED TVs in brightness, color gamut and color accuracy.
 Its panels are produced by BOE.
 The Huawei Mate X scheduled for release in Q4 2019 reportly has a foldable OLED from BOE.
 According to IHS Markets, BOE had the second highest marketshare of the smartphone OLED panel market at 5.9%, only behind Samsung Displays.
 BOE will also surpass LG Display as the world's largest flat-panel display producer.
 And BOE has partnered with Huawei to research cameras under OLEDs.
 BOE is reportedly in talks to replace LG Display and Tianma as OLED supplier for LG Electronics smartphones in 2020.
 BOE also became an OLED supplier for Apple beginning in 2021 for the iPhone.

 On February 1, 2022, the company announced they had developed the world's fastest gaming monitor with a 500 Hz refresh rate.
 The prototype 27-inch monitor has a resolution of 1080p.
 In 2023, the company was reportedly predicted to become the largest supplier of OLED display panels for the Apple iPhone 15 series according to Ming-Chi Kuo, a Taiwanese Apple analyst at TF International Security.
+On August 15, 2025, BOE faced a ban on its products' sale in the US after it lost a lawsuit filed by Samsung.
+The United States International Trade Commission has ruled to ban import of BOE's OLED panels into the US for the next 14 years and 8 months.

 In July 2025, a proposed National Defense Authorization Act named BOE for the United States Department of Defense to examine whether the company merits inclusion on a list of "Chinese military companies."
+In June 2026, the US Department of Defense added BOE to a list of Chinese military-linked companies.